Category forcings, $MM^{+++}$, and generic absoluteness for the theory of strong forcing axioms: Category forcings

 \subsubsection{Why this ordering on $\SSP$ partial orders?}

-There are at least two natural family of arrows we may consider on the family of $\SSP$-partial orders, one given by complete homomorphisms $i:\BB\to\QQ$ with a stationary set preserving quotient (which is the one we selected) and the other given by \emph{regular} (i.e. complete and injective homomorphisms) embeddings $i:\BB\to\QQ$ with a stationary set preserving quotient.
-Both notion of orders are interesting and we are used to focus on this second stricter notion of order since it is the one suitable to develop a theory of iterated forcing.
-However in the present paper we shall focus on complete (but possibly non-injective) homomorphisms because this notion of ordering will grant us that whenever $\BB$ is put into a $V$-generic filter for $\UU^{\SSP,\SSP}\cap V_\delta=\UU_\delta$, then this $V$-generic filter for $\UU_\delta$ will also add a $V$-generic filter for $\BB$.
-If we decided to order the family $\SSP\cap V_\delta$ using \emph{regular} embeddings we would get that a generic filter for this other category forcing defined according to this stricter notion of order will just give a directed system of $\SSP$-partial orders with regular embeddings between them without actually giving $V$-generic filters for the partial orders in this directed system.
+Given a pair $(\Gamma,\Theta)$ as above, we can define two natural order relations $\leq_\Theta$ and $\leq^*_\Theta$ on $\Gamma$.
+The first one is given by complete homomorphisms $i:\BB\to\QQ$ in $\Theta$ (which is the one we described before) and the other given by \emph{regular} (i.e. complete and injective homomorphisms) embeddings $i:\BB\to\QQ$ in $\Theta$.
+Both notion of orders are interesting and as set theorists we are used to focus on this second stricter notion of order since it is the one suitable to develop a theory of iterated forcing.
+However in the present paper we shall focus mostly on complete (but possibly non-injective) homomorphisms because this notion of ordering will grant us that whenever $\BB$ is put into a $V$-generic filter for $\UU^{\SSP}\cap V_\delta=\UU_\delta$, then this $V$-generic filter for $\UU_\delta$ will also add a $V$-generic filter for $\BB$.
+If we decided to order the family $\SSP\cap V_\delta$ using \emph{regular} embeddings we would get that a generic filter for this other category forcing defined according to this stricter notion of order will just give a directed system of $\SSP$-partial orders with regular embeddings between them, without actually giving $V$-generic filters for the partial orders in this directed system.
+On the other hand if we use the iteration theorems for the class of semiproper forcings we actually get the following: